Particular/docs.particular.net/nservicebus/azure-service-bus/sanitization.md

 snippet: asb-custom-sanitization-strategy

-If the implementation of a sanitization strategy requires configuration settings, these settings can be accessed by letting NServiceBus inject the `ReadOnlySettings` into the constructor of the sanitization strategy.
+If the implementation of a sanitization strategy requires configuration settings, these settings can be accessed using [Dependency Injection](/nservicebus/containers/) to access an instance of `ReadOnlySettings`.

 snippet: custom-sanitization-strategy-with-settings